List of vice presidents of the Philippines

 The vice president of the Philippines is the second-highest executive official in the government of the Philippines.
 The vice president is directly elected by qualified voters to a six-year term, and may be a cabinet member without confirmation from the Commission on Appointments and is first in the presidential line of succession.

-There have been 15 vice presidents.
+The incumbent vice president is Sara Duterte, who assumed office on June 30, 2022.

 History

-The office of vice president was initially created following the ratification of the 1935 Constitution of the Philippines, which states that the vice-president shall be elected by direct vote of the people.
+The office of vice president was initially created following the ratification of the 1935 Constitution of the Philippines, which states that the vice president shall be elected by direct vote of the people.
 Vice presidents during the Commonwealth of the Philippines were under American sovereignty, and there was no office of vice president during the Second Republic, which was considered to be a puppet state of Imperial Japan during World War II.
-During the martial law declared by President Ferdinand Marcos from 1972 to 1981, the office of the vice-president was abolished and the sitting vice-president, Fernando Lopez, was removed from the office.
+During the martial law declared by President Ferdinand Marcos from 1972 to 1981, the office of the vice president was abolished and the sitting vice president, Fernando Lopez, was removed from the office.
 Though the 1973 Constitution initially did not provide for a vice president, subsequent amendments restored the office.
 A vice president was appointed after the 1986 election when Marcos and Arturo Tolentino were proclaimed as winners by the Batasang Pambansa.
-However, in 1986, the People Power Revolution overthrew Macros' dictatorship and repealed the 1973 Constitution.
+However, in 1986, the People Power Revolution overthrew Marcos' dictatorship and repealed the 1973 Constitution.
+In 2013, the National Historical Commission of the Philippines through Resolution No. 2, series of 2013 declared that Tolentino is not part of the official list of vice presidents of the Philippines.
 The subsequently formed 1987 Constitution of the Philippines was established, which states that: "There shall be a vice-president who shall have the same qualifications and term of office and be elected with, and in the same manner, as the president."

 Before the ratification of the 1987 constitution, in case of an intra-term vacancy, there was no process to appoint a new vice president until after the next election.
 However, after the ratification of the 1987 constitution, the president could nominate a vice president in case of an intra-term vacancy from a member of the congress, whom both houses vote separately for confirmation by a majority vote.
 In 2001, Gloria Macapagal Arroyo became president after the Supreme Court of the Philippines ruled that President Joseph Estrada resigned.
 A few days later, she appointed Teofisto Guingona as the vice president.
+Guingona is the only person being unelected to the position.

 Three vice presidents have succeeded to the presidency due to the death of presidents: Sergio Osmeña in 1944, Elpidio Quirino in 1948, and Carlos P. Garcia in 1957.
-Fernando Lopez was the longest-serving vice-president, who served for a combined total of almost 11 years.
-Elpidio Quirino served the shortest time as vice-president for approximately 1 year 11 months.
-Sara Duterte is the current vice president.
+Fernando Lopez was the longest-serving vice president, who served for a combined total of almost 11 years.
+Elpidio Quirino served the shortest time as vice president for approximately 1 year and 11 months.